-Has it occured to you that although you closed a lot of projects and gone through a tremendous amount of work, at the end of the day the financial results were rather not reflecting the amount of effort put into them.
-It happened to me more than once, as it is extremely easy to get bogged down in projects that do not bring a satisfactory return on the work put in.
+You have likely considered that although you closed many projects and done a tremendous amount of work, the financial results did not reflect the amount of effort you exerted.
+It is easy to get bogged down with projects that do not bring a satisfactory return relative to the work involved.

-The rapid changes happening in the Translation Business, budgets not matching the increased demand for services, the constant inflow of numerous small requests are especially conducive to the problem described above.
+The rapid changes in the Translation Industry budget not matching the increasing demand for services, and the constant and numerous small requests, all cause the above problem.

-The only way to solve this conundrum is to regain control over your profitability.
-That translates into being able to determine precisely the margin of each undertaken project.
-As we control only what we can measure, appropriate tools and processes must be put in place in order to help you to obtain the information needed.
-Only then you can start improving your situation.
+The solution to this conundrum is by regaining control over your profitability.
+That translates into being determining precisely the margin of each project.
+As we can only control what we can measure, appropriate tools and processes must be in place to help you to obtain the necessary information needed.
+Then you can start improving your situation.

-When I introduced relevant margin tracking procedures for the first time, one fact became prominently apparent – taking all factors into consideration some projects cost more that they bring in.
-I would be much better off not doing them at all.
-Getting rid of such deadweight projects helped me to focus better on those projects that were crucial for my bottom line.
+When relevant margin tracking procedures are introduced for the first time, one fact becomes apparent – taking all factors into consideration, some projects cost more than they bring in.
+One would be better off not doing them at all.
+Getting rid of such deadweight projects helps focus on those projects that are crucial for the bottom line.

-In our industry one important factor needs to be always included when calculating the real costs of a project.
-That easily overlooked factor is the cost of managing the project, or just simply the amount of internal staff time that had to be allocated to the project.
-In essence, to improve your margins, you need to improve your efficiency.
-The market pressure forces us to do more with less time in our hands, so working smarter, not harder, is the only option left here.
+In the Translation industry, one important factor must be included when calculating the real costs of a project.
+This easily overlooked factor is the cost of managing the project, or simply the amount of internal staff time that must be allocated to the project.
+To improve your margins you need to improve your efficiency.
+The market pressure forces us to do more with less time, so working smarter, not harder, is the only option left.

-Below are three basic tips that will help you improve your efficiency, and hence your profitability:
+Below are four tips that will help you improve your efficiency, and hence your profitability:

 Many translation companies do not have enough knowledge or pay insufficient attention to their profitability.
-A dynamically changing market with growing price pressure and reduced turn-around time imposed by clients matched with higher salary expectiations and pressure for increasing rates from vendors, does not allow us to be reluctant anymore.
+A dynamically changing market with growing price pressure and reduced turnaround time imposed by clients, along with higher salary expectations and pressure for increasing rates from vendors, does not allow us to put it off any longer.
 The issue of profitability must be brought to the forefront of any modern and competitive translation business.